 - How to Make $5,000 a Month With Freelance Blog Writing, via Carol Tice’s Make a Living Writing (Her Writing Den Membership is fantastic)

 Best for Focused niches where there’s a need or desire for a physical offer and you have the ability to handle a physical inventory/shipping (or use third-party fulfillers).

 - Can require a lot of work upfront to create the products.

 - You will likely need sizable traffic to your social media or website to make a meaningful income.

 - Depending on the business model you may be dedicating a lot of time to packing and shipping order (unless it’s a digital product or fulfilled by a third party)

 Key Things to Know: Physical products aren’t for the faint of heart.
 There is a lot of work involved in photographing, packing, and shipping a physical product.
 They can be very time consuming and usually end up being the main focus of the business.

 That said if you enjoy creating or have a unique physical product that you can sell then A physical product might be a good option.

-Another alternative is to use third party companies to fulfill order like Zazzle and TeeSpring.
+Another alternative is to use third-party companies to fulfill orders like Zazzle and TeeSpring.